 1. Discuss it

-As parents or newlyweds, you should discuss how to combine your Christmas cultures in advance.
+As parents or newlyweds, you should discuss how to combine Christmas cultures in advance.
 Talk about what aspects of Christmas you enjoyed most or would most like to pass on to your children and which bits you didn’t enjoy.
 This will help illustrate which aspects are most important.